knmoses/DSC520/README.md

 ## Data used
 Three datasets were used and included in the repository.

-* Black Friday shopping: "BlackFriday.csv"
+* Black Friday shopping: BlackFriday.csv

-* Heart conditions: "hearts.csv"
+* Heart conditions: hearts.csv

-* Hockey statistics: "TeamsPost.csv"
+* Hockey statistics: TeamsPost.csv

 ## License
 MIT License